Crate Training 101

 But I get it…

 Sometimes you feel bad for your dog, because he might be feeling anxious about how long he’ll be locked in his crate, especially in the beginning of this crate training process.
 If you find yourself having a hard time getting your dog comfortable with the amount of time he needs to spend in his crate, I would strongly consider finding a local pet sitter that can help you.
 Pet sitters are an INCREDIBLY underutilized resource for raising well-adjusted dogs.

 The value they bring by giving your dog time to interact with other dogs is reason enough why you should consider them.
 Dog sitters are also a great tool you can use to prevent the overwhelming boredom some dogs feel when adjusting to longer periods in the crate.

 Crate Training Separation Anxiety

 Have patience and faith, crate training your dog is the right decision.
-Your dog will in very short time become comfortable with their crate.
+Your dog will in very short time become comfortable with their dog crate.
 To quicken the process reward your dog for going into their crate.
-Give them a ‘good dog’ and a food treat.
-Eventually they’ll go into the crate voluntarily.
+Give them a ‘good dog’ and a food treats.
+Eventually they’ll go into the dog crate voluntarily.
 If the crate training separation anxiety persists read this.

-Remember to take your dog outside as soon as you let them out of their cage.
+Remember to take your dog outside as soon as you let them out of their dog crate.
 This is incredibly important especially if you’re working on dog potty training.
 Create a routine.
 Let them out of their cage, take them to their potty place, give them a verbal cue like “go potty” and reward them when they’ve accomplished the task.

 Who doesn’t want fewer accidents?
 Of course you do.
-Dog Crate Training is a sure bet if you want to get the best results.
+Crate training is a sure bet if you want to get the best results.